olivierhagolle/Start_maja/Readme.md

 ## Basic Supervisor for MAJA processor

-MAJA stands for MACCS-ATCOR joint algorithm.
-It is based [on MACCS processor](http://www.cesbio.ups-tlse.fr/multitemp/?p=6203), developped for CNES by CS-SI company, from a method and a prototyped developped at CESBIO, <sup>[1](#ref1)</sup> <sup>[2](#ref2)</sup> <sup>[3](#ref3)</sup>.
-Recently, thanks to an agreement between CNES and DLR and to some funding from ESA, we started adding methods from ATCOR into MACCS.
+MAJA stands for Maccs-Atcor Joint Algorithm.
+This atmospheric correction and cloud screening software is based [on MACCS processor](http://www.cesbio.ups-tlse.fr/multitemp/?p=6203), developped for CNES by CS-SI company, from a method and a prototyped developped at CESBIO, <sup>[1](#ref1)</sup> <sup>[2](#ref2)</sup> <sup>[3](#ref3)</sup>.
+Recently, thanks to an agreement between CNES and DLR and to some funding from ESA, we started adding methods from DLR 's atmospheric correction software ATCOR into MACCS.
 MACCS then became MAJA.
 The current distributed version is the first version resulting from this collaboration : MAJA V1-0.

-MAJA has a very unique feature among all atmospheric correction processors : it use multi-temporal criteria to improve cloud detection and aerosol retrieval.
-Because of that feature, it is important to use MAJA to process *time series* of images and not single images.
-And these images have to be processes chronogically.
+MAJA has a very unique feature among all atmospheric correction processors : it uses multi-temporal criteria to improve cloud detection and aerosol retrieval.
+Because of this feature, it is important to use MAJA to process *time series* of images and not single images.
+Moreover, these images have to be processes chronogically.

 The basic supervisor **start_maja** enables to process successively all files in a time series of Sentinel-2 images for a given tile, stored in a folder.
 The initialisation of the time series is performed with the "backward mode", and then all the dates are processed in "nominal" mode.
 But no control is done on the outputs, and it does not check if the time elapsed between two successive products is not too long and would require restarting the initialisation in backward mode.